kumarnitesh2000/socket_project_directory/README.md

 ### Client Side OverView

-1. at first we do setup ton listen for events on give url so for this first we use socket client library
+1. at first we do setup to listen for events on give url so for this first we use socket client library
-2. then after successful connection we will set the events which we want to listen to perform some action. so `on` function is there in socket so we listen for events `output` , `cleared` and `status`. in output we list down all the messages , in cleared we list set the status text to cleared.
+2. then after successful connection we will set the events which we want to listen to perform some action. so `on` function is there in socket so we listen for events `output` , `cleared` and `status`. in `output` we list down all the messages , in `cleared` we set the status text to cleared.
-3. at client side we also use emit function to push the event towards backend. so `emit` for `input` and `clear`. on input we sent the message payload to backend and on clear we send msg to backend to clear the chat history
+3. at client side we also use `emit` function to push the event towards backend. so `emit` for `input` and `clear`. on input we sent the message payload to backend and on `clear` we send msg to backend to clear the chat history

 ### Server Side OverView